by Aaron Anderson

 Nevertheless, this essay attempted to contribute to the growing consensus that Calvin’s polemics do not have the teaching of Aquinas in their sights, sometimes even when Calvin thinks they do.
 One may wonder if Aquinas’s thought had been more fully understood and embraced leading up to the sixteenth century, would the sixteenth century have produced different results.
 This of course is impossible to answer, but it is possible to say that Aquinas may still have a word for us toward healing our divisions today.

-Raith’s two essays on merit (as well as his recent book with OUP) not only contribute to a movement of creative scholarship that aims to bring Calvin and Aquinas closer together in terms of their common vocabulary and theological concerns, but also model argumentatively the kinds of conversations that this forum aspires to.
+Raith’s two essays on merit (as well as his recent book with OUP) not only contribute to a movement of creative scholarship that aims to demonstrate the common vocabulary and theological concerns of Aquinas and Calvin, but also model argumentatively the kinds of conversations that this forum aspires to.

 First, dialogue between Reformed and Catholics should involve shared scholarship without falling in to an “apologetic” key.
 Note that, after having argued that Calvin’s criticism of merit is largely congruent with Aquinas’ affirmation of merit, Raith does not rush to say that Roman Catholic soteriology trumps Reformed soteriology.
-Raith can subject Calvin to significant criticism and suggest deficiencies by way of historical and textual analysis without in any way ceding to hasty argument that Catholic theology is superior to Reformed theology, because Aquinas is not the possession of Roman Catholics.
-As shown by historical and textual study, the Reformed legacy was quite dependent upon a Thomistic metaphysic, with careful qualifications, and engaged with the Common Doctor substantially.
+Raith can subject Calvin to significant criticism and suggest deficiencies by way of historical and textual analysis without in any way ceding that Catholic theology is therefore superior to Reformed theology, because Aquinas is not the possession of Roman Catholics.
+Any honest investigation of historical Reformed theology will reveal a surprisingly similar point of departure between many of the Reformers and their Catholic interlocutors: a commitment to engaging sacra doctrina by way of the works of Thomas Aquinas.
+As many recent studies have shown, the Reformers learned from and critically appropriated much of Aquinas’ thought, as well as the method of the medieval scholastics.
 Invoking Aquinas as a way to “close down” the arguments of the Reformers is simply a move barred by the weight of history.

 Apologetic scholarship tends to situate historical and textual study in terms of polemics, assuming that history can easily confirm what is already assumed.
 But, history and theology are coordinated in such a way that history can both condition theological thinking, and be directed by that thinking (if this is doubted, reader make haste to the works of the Jesuit historian John W. O’Malley).
 Apologetic historiography tends to construe the landscape of doctrinal and ecclesial development in shades of sharp discontinuity or epic continuity, to the point that prior theological concerns come to blur the autonomy of historical investigation.
 Indeed, it is very often the case that Catholic and Protestant apologetics are involved in sweeping historical affirmations precisely when history is not invoked or deemed unimportant to accounts of Reformation-Catholic divides.